asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

-- _Deriving explanations from interpretable machine learning models and reliable task solutions in formal learning theory_, May 6 - 8, 2019, [ExLog 2019 Explaining explanation using new developments in logic and formal semantics.
-Hyperintensionality, relevance, counterfactuals, grounding and truth-maker semantics](https://sites.google.com/view/exlog2019), [Université catholique de Louvain](https://uclouvain.be/fr/index.html), Louvain-la-Neuve
+- _Dictionary-based learning of conditionals_, a poster for [Conditionals in Paris – logic, linguistics and psychology](https://conditionals19.sciencesconf.org/), June 3 - 7, 2019, INALCO, Paris

 #### Refereed conference talks

+- _Deriving explanations from interpretable machine learning models and reliable task solutions in formal learning theory_, May 7, 2019, [ExLog 2019 Explaining explanation using new developments in logic and formal semantics.
+Hyperintensionality, relevance, counterfactuals, grounding and truth-maker semantics](https://sites.google.com/view/exlog2019), May 6 - 8, 2019, [Université catholique de Louvain](https://uclouvain.be/fr/index.html), Louvain-la-Neuve

 - _Focusing proofs and logics for models of computation_, April 11, 2019, [4th Conference on Artificial Intelligence and Theorem Proving AITP 2019](http://aitp-conference.org/2019/), April 7 - 12, 2019, Obergurgl Conference Center of the University of Innsbruck